MarimoElectronics/Yonaguni-demos/How-toYonaguni_wlan11a_demo.md

 Then, run UDP_send.py.

 When IEEE802.11a transmission occurs, USER_LED[0] on the RF-SoM lights up blue, and when reception occurs, USER_LED[1] lights up blue.
+The following is an example run on Windows PowerShell.
 ```Shell
 c:\work\yonaguni_wlan11a_demo\Python> .\UDP_receive.py
 c:\work\yonaguni_wlan11a_demo\Python> .\UDP_send.py